 Tankless water heaters heat water on an as-needed basis rather than storing large sums of water.
 When hot water is called for from your water source or faucet, it runs directly through the tankless heater to be heated as it travels to the faucet.

-This means that when you’re using hot water, you essentially won’t run out of hot water, and you don’t have to wait for a tank to refill and heat either.
-You can maintain a constant flow of hot water.
-With a tankless water heater system, you can install multiple water heaters if necessary.
+This means that when you’re using hot water, you won’t run out of hot water, and you don’t have to wait for a tank to refill and heat.
+Instead, you can maintain a constant flow of hot water.
+You can install multiple water heaters if necessary with a tankless water heater system.

 Tankless water heaters can often be more energy-efficient because they are not using constant power to heat or keep stored water heated.
-They use power only when you need hot water.
-However, tankless water heaters are more expensive to initially purchase and install.
+Instead, they use power only when you need hot water.
+However, tankless water heaters are more expensive to purchase and install initially.
 Tankless heaters also tend to last longer than traditional water heaters.

-Which type of water heater you use is up to your preferences and budget.
-Both types have their own pros and cons.
+The type of water heater you use depends on your preferences and budget.
+Both types have their pros and cons.
 The biggest challenge to a tankless water heater is installation location and potential plumbing and electrical work for installation.

 As you determine which will work best for you, consider your uses, your ability to invest money and space, and what you specifically want to achieve with your water heater.